radrupt/study/go源码阅读/map/map.md

 	// us to eliminate padding which would be needed for, e.g., map[int64]int8.
 	// Followed by an overflow pointer.
 }
-// A hash iteration structure.
+// A hash iteration structure. 迭代器返回的数据结构
 // If you modify hiter, also change cmd/compile/internal/gc/reflect.go to indicate
 // the layout of this structure. type hiter struct {